zdebruine/RcppML/docs/articles/regularization.md

-Each penalty modifies the NNLS subproblem: L1 subtracts from the RHS (soft thresholding), L2 adds to the Gram diagonal (Tikhonov), angular adds off-diagonal terms to the Gram (decorrelation), and graph Laplacian adds the Laplacian matrix to the Gram (smoothness).
+Each penalty modifies the NNLS subproblem: L1 subtracts from the RHS (soft thresholding), L2 adds to the Gram diagonal (Tikhonov), angular applies a post-solve projection that subtracts correlated components between factors (decorrelation), and graph Laplacian adds the Laplacian matrix to the Gram (smoothness).

 ## Theory